Dr Isobel Kai-Hui Wang

 In addition, I have collaborated on an Erasmus+ funded project on integrating global citizenship and plurilingual pedagogies, working with colleagues at the University of Graz and partners across the UK, Netherlands, Italy, and Germany.

 I am regularly invited to give talks and lead professional development webinars on language learning strategy instruction.
-I also serve as a reviewer for book proposals with Routledge and Springer and for journals such as System, Language and Intercultural Communication, and Teaching and Teacher Education.
+I also review book proposals for Routledge and Springer, as well as articles for journals such as Applied Linguistics, Language and Intercultural Communication, System, and Teaching and Teacher Education.
+I serve on the board of Situating Strategy Use (SSU), a biennial conference that brings together scholars worldwide to advance research and stimulate discussion on language learning and use strategies.

 Qualifications